MarkDing/IoT-Developer-Boot-Camp-Wiki/zigbee/Zigbee-Hands-on-Forming-and-Joining.md

 ```

 ## 7.4.
 Add network key to Network Analyzer
-Copy the network key ```C0 1C 81 33 69 98 A3 21  D4 67 92 29 73 59 D0 8E``` and add it to the Network Analyzer’s key storage to be able to decode the messages.
+Copy the network key ```C0 1C 81 33 69 98 A3 21  D4 67 92 29 73 59 D0 8E``` and add it to the Network Analyzer's key storage to be able to decode the messages.
 See Figure 7‑1.

 1. Open Window-\>Preferences